The site

 The comprehensive educational programme will be complemented by guided visits and an excursion to other relevant heritage sites in the region, which will provide the participants with a broad understanding on the cultural heritage of Transylvania, namely the fortified churches, the associated villages and the surrounding cultural landscape.

-The project will take place from August, 28th, to September 10th, 2022 and is organised by Fortified Churches Foundation and the Churchfortress Association in cooperation with European Heritage Volunteers.
+The project was organised by Fortified Churches Foundation and the Churchfortress Association in cooperation with European Heritage Volunteers.

 European Heritage Volunteers